ciesin/uccrn-atlas-demo/README.md

 ### Development Deployment

 The development GitHub Page is deployed from the `dev` branch.
 To deploy the development build, push your changes to the `dev` branch.
-The GitHub Actions workflow will automatically build and deploy the application to the development GitHub Page at `https://<username>.github.io/uccrn-atlas-demo-dev/`.
+The GitHub Actions workflow will automatically build and deploy the application to the development GitHub Page at `https://<username>.github.io/dev-uccrn-atlas-demo/`.

+Note: If you encounter a 404 error, please check the URL and ensure that the build completed successfully.